top of page

 INTERVIEWS

 2024.
-Economic Development Quarterly author spotlight "Do economic development tax incentives affect school finances?"
+Economic Development Quarterly: "Do economic development tax incentives affect school finances?"

 2021.
-America's Work Force (AWF) Union Podcast on new report "Abating our future: How students pay for corporate tax breaks."
+America's Work Force Union Podcast: new report "Abating our future: How students pay..."

 2021.
-In the Public Interest (ITPI) on "Corporate subsidies not only rarely work, but they're also starving public schools."
+In the Public Interest: "Corporate subsidies not only rarely work, but they're also starving public schools."

 2021.
-Sanctuary for Independent Media, Hudson Mohawk Radio Network on how "Corporate tax breaks hurt schools."
+Sanctuary for Independent Media, Hudson Mohawk Radio Network: how "Corporate tax breaks hurt schools."

 home: Experience